 After extensive laboratory testing of these analytic design parameters, with optical bench and full-scale brassboarding using incoherent and coherent illumination on test pattern targets, the task of fitting all the components into the allocated space was initiated.
 The first requirement was to develop appropriate folding of the optical path within the enclosure, anticipating the need for space for several other basic components.
 These are: (1) the POD; (2) the laser; (3) the beam-expander/compressor; (4) the laser controller; (5) the DMDTM mount assembly; and (6) the DMDTM electronic drive units.
-The special electronic adaptation of the last two items is presented as a paper in the Conference.2
+The special electronic adaptation of the last two items has been presented in a previous publication.

-Of notable design was the beam-expander/compressor, posing the challenging task of magnifying the tiny (0.32mm) laser beam diameter by approximately 80x; to a value required for converging properly upon the 13.64mm diagonal of the DMD from a source located some 90mm from the DMD.
+Of notable design was the beam-expander/compressor, posing the challenging task of magnifying the tiny (0.32 mm) laser beam diameter by approximately 80x; to a value required for converging properly upon the 13.64 mm diagonal of the DMD from a source located some 90 mm from the DMD.
 The illumination intensity was to be essentially uniform over its active central portion.
 The problem was compounded by the need for accomplishing this within a relatively short distance to accommodate the packaging constraints.
-A classical Keplerian beam expander design was modified by adding a negative expansion lens L_2 following the first positive lens L_1 , as represented in Figure 4.
-By this means, the 11 in. overall length of a 2-element Keplerian telescope was reduced to 3 in.
-With the quality of the short focal length lens L_1 an important factor, its careful selection provided good intensity uniformity and freedom from incidental spreading -- as required for this light valve illumination task.
-This beam-expander/compressor was fabricated and system-tested successfully.
+A classical Keplerian beam expander design was modified by adding a negative expansion lens $L_2$ following the first positive lens $L_1$ , as represented in Figure 4.
+By this means, the 11 inch overall length of a 2-element Keplerian telescope was reduced to 3 inches.
+With the quality of the short focal length lens $L_1$ an important factor, its careful selection provided good intensity uniformity and freedom from incidental spreading -- as required for this light valve illumination task.

 Considering several packaging alternatives, the basic configuration which was adopted and trimmed to match the precise contour of the CRT housing is represented in accompanying Figures 5 and 6.
-Figure 5 is a side view and Figure 6, a plan view; both to $\frac{1}{2}$ -scale.
-The major distinction between this layout and that of the final package is that the POD was subsequently mounted in a 2 in. thick frame in front of the main housing, to retain the prescribed focal lengths and design parameters of this initial phase.
+Figure 5 is a side view and Figure 6, a plan view.
+The major distinction between this layout and that of the final package is that the POD was subsequently mounted in a 2 inch thick frame in front of the main housing, to retain the prescribed focal lengths and design parameters of this initial phase.
 The next program phase allows for adjustment of the total optical path length (and associated component values), so that the POD may be mounted within the housing.

-Referring to Figures 5 and 6, the 8 in. height and 10 in. width are as prescribed.
-The 151⁄2 in. overall depth interprets the available space within the cockpit recess, unconstrained by a current housing design.
-Because of the unique illumination requirements of the DMDTM, Figures 5 and 6 are best viewed together to perceive the skew angle of its illuminating laser and beam-expander.
+The 151⁄2 inch overall depth uses the available space within the cockpit recess, unconstrained by a current housing design.
 It is required that this illumination be incident on the DMDTM at an angle of 20° from the DMDTM surface normal and at 45° with respect to its square micromirror axes.
 The views of Figures 5 and 6 show, therefore, foreshortened (resolved) angles.
 Figure 5 also illustrates the 4° Scheimpflug tilt; counterclockwise to account for the number of folding mirrors and the orientation of the POD display surface (with respect to that in Figure 3).
 The skew angles also accommodate this 4° DMDTM tilt.